luugiathuy/luugiathuy.github.io/_posts/2011-02-26-setup-opencv-for-python.md

 layout: post
 title: Setup OpenCV for Python in Windows
 description:
-  A step by step guide on how to set up OpenCV for Python on Windows.
+  A step by step guide on how to set up OpenCV for Python 2.7 with NumPy, SciPy on Windows.
+A simple webcam demo.
 categories:
 - OpenCV
 tags: